afeng9889/YouTube_Trends_Project/README.md

 ### Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is categorizing number of views into groups (target variable: y) and the tag names as our independent variable (features: X).
 We currently plan to use random forest model to predict the trend.
 We will also use Naive Bayes to predict the category ID based on the tag.

+Our second machine learning model is created to find significant tags (p value < 0.05) to help predict view counts of videos.
+We used a logistic regression model because it is generally used to predict how the impact the independent variable(s) has on the dependent variable.

+Our logistic regression model predicted an accuracy rate of 0.87.
+We attempted a Random Forest Classifier model to preict as well, and received the same result of 0.87.

 ### Dashboard
-We currently plan to use tableau to create a dashboard and Google slides to create the final presentation.
+We currently plan to use html to create a dashboard in a web browser and Google slides to create the final presentation.

 ## Communication Protocols
 We worked on the project as a group during class, and have scheduled weekend catch-ups to check on progression of work through slack & Zoom calls.